CorvetteCole/GotoSleep/README.md

 # TODO
 -Make notifications vibrate/make sound

+-Add notification action to stop next notifications (like a "I'm going to sleep") type option

+-Add automatic do not disturb.
+After the last notification or user clicking the im going to sleep button DnD will be enabled.

 -Implement smart feature in to existing notifications (will stop notifying users to go to sleep if they stop using their phone)

 -Implement smart persistent notifications (keeps notifiying as long as user continues to use their device)